ChefKissInc/NootRX/README.md

 The NootRX project is licensed under the `Thou Shalt Not Profit License version 1.5`.
 See `LICENSE`.

 > [!NOTE]
-> This project is under active research and development; There will be some minor issues here and there, but is almost perfectly function.
+> This project is under active research and development; There will be some minor issues here and there, but is almost perfectly functional.
 >
 > See repository issues and [our site](https://ChefKissInc.github.io) for more information.